cirruslabs/chacha/README.md

 ### Rules (`rules`, optional)

-Offers an escape hatch for violating RFC specifications for certain URLs.
+Defines URLs to consider caching and offers an escape hatch for violating RFC specifications for these URLs.

 #### Structure